pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1317 Broker and Brokerless Architecture

+Today I finished my Kotlin project initialized yesterday.
+I can fix the issue with the Kotlin test library and learn how to Spy objects in unit testing.
+Today I start to study about the broker and brokerless architecture.

 #### Day 1316 One-way Notifications

 Today I have been learning the one-way notification message pattern, this message pattern it's easy to understand, but I have some problems trying to implement in a basic program with Kotlin, I don't have good knowledge in Kotlin and I don't know how it works the kotlin-test library for write unit testing, tomorrow I will continue implementing this pattern and fix my issues with the kotlin-test library

 #### Day 1315 Message Patterns